StevenLeRoux/Artimon_generic_snmp_poller/README.md

 Artimon_generic_snmp_poller
 ===========================

-This is a generic metric poller using SNMP which produces variables to be used with the Artimon time series framework.
+This is a generic metric poller using SNMP which produces variables to be used with the Artimon time series framework. [(Read more on Artimon)](http://fr.slideshare.net/Mathias-Herberts/20111109-artimonapache-flumemeetupfinal2)

 ## Dynamic Modules